Key Takeaways

 62. S/2003 J23

-The Great Red Spot
+The Great Red Spot: Jupiter's Ancient Storm

-The Great Red Spot is Jupiter's most iconic feature — a storm system that has been raging for at least 350 years.
-At its largest it was three times the width of Earth, though it has been slowly shrinking.
-NASA's Juno spacecraft, which has been orbiting Jupiter since 2016, has captured the most detailed views of the storm ever taken.
+The Great Red Spot is Jupiter's most recognisable feature — a persistent storm system that has been observed continuously since the 17th century.
+At its largest it was around three times the width of Earth; today it's roughly Earth-sized after decades of gradual shrinkage.

-Io is the most volcanically active body in the solar system, driven by the immense tidal forces Jupiter exerts on it.
 When New Horizons flew past Jupiter in February 2007 on its way to Pluto, it captured some of the most dramatic images of Io ever taken — including a real-time eruption of the Tvashtar volcano, hurling lava 330 kilometres above the surface.

 New Horizons captured five images over eight minutes showing lava spraying 330km above Io's surface.
 Click here to watch the Tvashtar eruption animation — one of the most dramatic sequences ever captured in planetary science.
 Credit: NASA / JHU APL / SwRI